What house prices can tell us about religious integration

 A row of terrace houses with 'to let' signs outside.

-However, the study, published in Urban Studies and carried out under the auspices of the Economic and Social Research Council-funded Applied Quantitative Methods Network (AQMeN), identified clear differences in Glasgow’s house price movements depending on the religious demographics of a neighbourhood.
+However, the study: Is the housing marketing blind to religion?
+A perceived substitutability approach to homophily and social integration, published in Urban Studies and carried out under the auspices of the Economic and Social Research Council-funded Applied Quantitative Methods Network (AQMeN), identified clear differences in Glasgow’s house price movements depending on the religious demographics of a neighbourhood.

 Researchers compared these differences to more typical attributes used to identify similar neighbourhoods such as house type, size and income levels.